 13. 94% of Remote Workers Recommend It to Others

 Most remote workers are satisfied with their jobs and situations.
-The State of Remote Work 2018 found 90% of remote workers want to keep working remotely for the rest of their careers.
+The State of Remote Work 2018 found that 90% of remote workers want to keep working remotely for the rest of their careers.
 Additionally, 94% of remote workers surveyed said they recommend remote work for others.

 14. 66% of Remote Workers are Full-Time